 Build a team and educate them

 Deputize a senior professional as the cybersecurity team leader.
 This individual will work with the firm’s technology and operations professionals and assemble a cybersecurity risk management team with designated responsibilities that will be ready to act if and when a cyberattack occurs.
 This team should be appropriately empowered, incentivized, and accountable.
 Initiate employee training on cybersecurity matters.
-A firm’s professionals are thefirst line of defense in detecting and reporting suspicious activities that could indicate a breach.
+A firm’s professionals are the first line of defense in detecting and reporting suspicious activities that could indicate a breach.
 Arm them with specific policies and practices, which should be regularly communicated and updated as conditions change.
 This communication can be built around an overall awareness program to keep cybersecurity matters top of mind.
 Since social engineering attacks are one of the more prevalent tactics used by cybercriminals, consider sending simulated phishing emails to employees to gauge their ability to detect and avoid future attacks.

 Five key to-dos